Chris Sherlock

 Hi there!

-My name is Chris, and I'm a 27 year old Test Engineer currently based in Sheffield.
-I've worked in this area for a fair few years now (as the Experience section will show!), and am still learning every day.
-Currently, I'm trying to get better at cloud development, particularly the challenge that serverless presents to testing!
+My name is Chris, and I'm a Test Engineer currently based in Sheffield.
+I've worked in this area for a fair few years now (as the below will hopefully show!), and am still learning every day.

 That's cool and all, but what else do you do?